 4) Farmer Stands/U-Pick

-The Okanagan is full or orchards and ripe yummy fruit.
+The Okanagan is full of orchards and ripe yummy fruit.
 Depending on how much time you have and what season you go to, you may have the chance to u-pick peaches, apples, strawberries and more!
-We went to Paynter’s in West Kelowna and thought they had amazing prices.
-There’s also many fruit stands along high way 97, you just have to watch out for the signs.
-Those are good but not as much selection and I think not as fresh as Paynters!
+I went to Paynter’s in West Kelowna and thought they had amazing prices.
+There’s also many fruit stands along highway 97, you just have to watch out for the signs.

 5) Other Wine & Food Recommendations